 Virginia A. Hepner became President and Chief Executive Officer of the Woodruff Arts Center on July 1, 2012.
 A former corporate banker with Wachovia, she had a 25-year career with the firm including leadership roles as Executive Vice President and Head of US Corporate Finance, and Manager of the Foreign Exchange and Derivatives Trading Group.
 Subsequently, she has served in interim director positions for a variety of non-profit organizations including The Atlanta Ballet, Brand Atlanta, Inc., and Young Audiences at the Woodruff Arts Center.
 She has been a business consultant and is a partner in a private real estate investment entity.
 Virginia is a Director of State Bank & Trust Company and State Bank Financial Corporation.

 Virginia has a BS in Finance from The Wharton School of the University of Pennsylvania and attended the JL Kellogg School of Northwestern University for an MBA.
 She held NASD Securities licenses Series 7, 24 and 63.
-She is as graduate of Leadership Atlanta, the Georgia Regional Leadership Institute, and the MAACC Arts Leadership Program.
-Virginia, her husband and their two children reside in Atlanta in Dekalb County.
+She is a graduate of Leadership Atlanta, the Georgia Regional Leadership Institute, and the MAACC Arts Leadership Program.
+A native of Arkansas, Virginia, her husband, and their two children now reside in Atlanta, Georgia.